 This is one of my favorite pictures my dad and me.
 We were both so young!
 It’s safe to say that I’m older now than he was in that picture.
 I know they’re clichés but time does fly — in the blink of an eye.

 My dad passed away in 2009.
-He had a lot of health problems in the last few years of his life and being the “medical person” in the family, I often accompanied him to doctor’s appointments.
+He had a lot of health problems in the last few years of his life.
+Being the “medical person” in the family, I often accompanied him to doctor’s appointments.

-I remember how freaked out I was when his primary care doctor asked him what he wanted at the end of his life.
-He responded immediately that he wanted no extraordinary measures — he’d had a great life and when his time came to just let him go.
+I remember being freaked out when his doctor asked him what he wanted at the end of his life.
+He responded immediately that he wanted no extraordinary measures.
+He’d had a great life and when his time came to just let him go.

 As startled as I was, I was also grateful to be part of that conversation.
-It not only forced me to face reality, it also opened the door to further discussions with my parents.
+It forced me to face reality and opened the door to further discussions with my parents.

 An advance directive